hseo47/Adaptive-Quantification-of-Unbound-and-Affined-Hydration-Model/README.md

-# 💧 AQUA (Adaptive Quantification of Unbound and Affined) Hydration Model 💧
+# 💧 AQUA Hydration Model 💧

 ## Project Motivation and Overview

 ***Mechanical properties of polymeric materials are determined by the disproportionately small, tightly-bonded water particles*** 💧 ***near the polymer backbone.***

-**AQUA** is a voxel-based computational framework designed to interpret hydration behavior in flexible polymer chains under the influence of steric confinement from bonded interfaces, such as soft elastomer substrates.
+**AQUA** (Adaptive Quantification of Unbound and Affined) is a voxel-based computational framework designed to interpret hydration behavior in polymer chains under the influence of steric confinement from bonded interfaces.
 It models local hydration potential based on:

 - Atomic polarity from chemical structures
 - Substrate-induced steric shielding effects